peterhinch/micropython-epaper/README.md

 This driver requires a Pyboard with firmware dated 31st Jan 2016 or later: an exception will be raised on import if this condition is not met.
 If the facility to store fonts in Flash is employed a build with this capability must be used.
-As of 3rd March 2016 this feature has not been incorporated into the release firmware build.
+As of 18th March 2016 this feature has not been incorporated into the release firmware build.

-The driver is untested with the Pyboard Lite but its limited RAM indicates that it may not be successful, especially in FAST mode or modes using the Embedded Artists (EA) flash memory.
+The driver is untested with the Pyboard Lite but its limited RAM indicates that it is likely to be unsuccessful.
+The driver is fairly demanding on RAM especially in FAST mode or modes using the Embedded Artists (EA) flash memory.

 ### Introduction